 I was drawn to the ESOP idea because I knew that I wanted to see Windings continue to benefit its employees and its community in New Ulm, Minnesota.
-Employee ownership seemed like a employee ownership seemed like a win-win-win: a win for the owner, the employees, and for the community.
+Employee ownership seemed like a win-win-win: a win for the owner, the employees, and for the community.
 Private equity or a third-party sale would take away our independence without the employees reaping potential reward.